Last week, I got this email from Robert Hahn, whom I interviewed a few months ago on this podcast. He wrote:

 For the best platform for buying cryptocurrency, I like Kraken.

-The main problem with Kraken is you can only fund your account with a bank wire transfer, which often can cost $30-50.
-That only makes sense if you're going to buy tens of thousands of dollars of crypto.
+The main problem with Kraken is that you can only fund your account with a bank wire transfer, which often costs $30-50.
+That only makes sense if you buy tens of thousands of crypto dollars.

 Kraken used to offer free ACH bank transfers, but chargeback fees were killing them, so they stopped offering ACH.

-Coinbase Coinbase also allows ACH bank transfers, which are free.
-But ACH transfers take about 2 weeks to complete on Coinbase, so it's bad if you're in a hurry.
+Coinbase Coinbase also allows free ACH bank transfers.
+However, ACH transfers take about 2 weeks to complete on Coinbase, so they're bad if you're in a hurry.

 CEX.io claims to offer ACH transfers, but when I tried to open an account with them, I found their interface and customer service abysmal.
 These Brits are not hungry for business.